department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/independent-living.md

 <li class="process-step list-six">

-If you’re eligible, a VRC will work with you to determine the severity of your service-connected disability, if you’re ready to work, and if you’ll benefit from independent-living services.
-Your VRC will help you create a personalized, written independent-living plan that meets your needs.
+If you’re eligible, a VRC will work with you to determine the severity of your service-connected disability, if you’re ready to work, and if you’ll benefit from independent living services.
+Your VRC will help you create a personalized, written independent living plan that meets your needs.

 </li>
 </ol>